 It can be very difficult to cope with a cancer diagnosis and all the changes that this can bring.
-Your healthcare team can offer you different types of support, but there are also things you can do yourself to prepare for treatment and feel better.
+Your healthcare team can offer you different types of support, but there are also things you can do yourself to prepare for treatment and feel as well as possible.